Ohio State nav bar

 The College of Education and Human Ecology hosted a powerful conversation with ARTivist Mark Phi, where he discussed his latest art and docuseries, Conflicted Coward.
 In the series, Phi explores racism in America and how the murder of George Floyd impacted him and influenced his art.

-Sponsored by the Office of Equity, Diversity, and Global Engagement, this hour-long discussion included a viewing of Phi’s mini-doc episode, “46 Pleas,” which describes the motivation behind his work of the same name.
+Sponsored by the Office of Engagement, Discovery, and Global Education, this hour-long discussion included a viewing of Phi’s mini-doc episode, “46 Pleas,” which describes the motivation behind his work of the same name.
 Participants also had the opportunity to engage with Phi through a moderated Q&A session with Dean Pope-Davis.

 Arts Engagement @ EHE

-At the beginning of his tenure, Dean Pope-Davis charged the Office of Equity, Diversity, and Global Engagement (EDGE) with creating a space for culturally responsive artwork for the college.
+At the beginning of his tenure, Dean Pope-Davis charged the Office of Engagement, Discovery, and Global Education (EDGE) with creating a space for culturally responsive artwork for the college.
 We started this initiative with an Art Exhibit featuring local Columbus artist, and have now extended out to national artist.
 Through this initiative, our goal is to engage faculty, staff, students and the greater community in socially impactful and intentional conversations that will help us build a stronger, more inclusive community.

 About Mark Phi